emvaugh2/1Percent-Week6-Day1/README.md

 ## Write and Build a Dockerfile

-Now, lets actually build the container that will run out `greeting_server.py` script.
+Now, lets actually build the container that will run our `greeting_server.py` script.
 The lab gave us the configurations for the file but I'll still go over each part of it.

 ![Contents of the Dockerfile.](images/OnePercentWeek6Day1_Task6.png)